CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-1.md

 # Exercise 1: Leverage Codespaces with VS Code for Copilot

+Duration: 20 minutes

 GitHub Copilot is an AI pair programmer designed to make writing code easier and faster.
 It draws context from comments and code to suggest individual lines and whole functions instantly.
 GitHub Copilot is powered by OpenAI Codex, a generative pre-trained language model created by OpenAI.

 **Copilot is compatible with a wide range of code editors, such as Neovim, JetBrains IDE, Visual Studio, and VS Code.**